March 9, 10, & 11, 2018

 David Wells, bassoon

-Cameron Lawson, guitar
+Cameron Lawson, guitar and lute

 Faythe Vollrath, harpsichord and organ